 Speak to a Harcourt Covenanted Spiritual Companion about next steps

 Harcourt is blessed with a number of trained spiritual directors who are covenanted to Harcourt to provide companioning and guidance in your spiritual journey.
 You get to meet with a spiritual companion about once a month, learn about prayer forms, and general have an experienced person with whom to share your spiritual experiences.
-Check here for the names and contact of Harcourt’s Covenanted Spiritual Companions.

 Learn the basics of meditation

-Many Christians take advantage of the millenia of experience of the Buddhist tradition in mediation practices.
+Many Christians take advantage of the millennia of experience of the Buddhist tradition in mediation practices.
 Many of these are very suitable to learn the basics of meditation as an entry point into the inner life.
 You can access mp3 files of an Australian Buddhist practitioner Malcolm Huxter walking you through a series of basic meditation techniques.
 These form part of an extensive offering of Buddhist meditation techniques on the Buddhanet website.
 Click here to access these.

 Try a series of guided meditations on your own